 - 5-alpha-reductase deficiency – children who have:

 - genital ambiguity

-- Congenital adrenal hyperplasia (CAH):
+- About congenital adrenal hyperplasia (CAH):

 - Caused by a defect in an enzyme (21-hydroxylase) in the steroid hormone synthesis pathway in the adrenal gland